Alesandro-Rodriguez/is5150-ar/README.md

 # Premier League Causal Analysis

 ## Description

 This project aims to analyze the causal impact of coaching changes on team performances during the 2023-2024 Premier League Season.
 Using a dataset of match outcomes and coaching history, the analysis will leverage regression techniques to infer causality.

-## Project Organization

-- `/code` Scripts with prefixes (e.g., `01_import-data.py`,
-  `02_clean-data.py`) and functions in `/code/src`.
-- `/data` Simulated and real data, the latter not pushed.
-- `/figures` PNG images and plots.
-- `/output` Output from model runs, not pushed.
-- `/presentations` Presentation slides.
-- `/private` A catch-all folder for miscellaneous files, not pushed.
-- `/writing` Reports, posts, and case studies.
-- `/.venv` Hidden project library, not pushed.
-- `.gitignore` Hidden Git instructions file.
-- `.python-version` Hidden Python version for the reproducible environment.
-- `requirements.txt` Information on the reproducible environment.

 ## The Story